terra-campaigns/unsettled/directory/DuskmeadowFringe/Reptiloids.md

 details:
 - Can use random spells (d666) at will

+hooks:
+- A Repitiloid's memories are seen where it stuffs an old man, in a green cloak, inside an amulet.
+Later, this same Repitiloid walks, dazed, through yellow smoke, to a cavern balcony, overseeing deadlands.

 footer_content: Inspired by Johnstone Metzger's text on <a href="https://www.drivethrurpg.com/en/product/226083/dungeon-full-of-monsters">Dungeon Full of Monsters</a>.
 Art by Nathan Jones.
 ---